-and 3) One or more UE-to-Network Relays receive the Direct Communication Request over PC5.
-If the Relay Service Code in the Direct Communication Request matches a Relay Service Code that is known to the UE-to-Network Relay, the UE-to-Network Relay sends a Discovery Report (i.e. a newly defined message) to the UE-to-Network Relay’s serving AMF via NG-RAN
+One or more UE-to-Network Relays receive the Direct Communication Request over PC5.
+If the Relay Service Code in the Direct Communication Request matches a Relay Service Code that is known to the UE-to-Network Relay, the UE-to-Network Relay sends a Discovery Report (i.e. a newly defined message) to the UE-to-Network Relay’s serving AMF via NG-RAN.

-, which first collects one or more Discovery Reports before sending it to the AMF.
 The Discovery Report includes the requested Relay Service Code, or alternatively if the requested Relay Service Code was a Generic Relay Service code, then the UE-to-Network Relay includes the second specific Relay Service Code (as included in the payload of the Direct Communication Request) instead.
+The AMF may collect a number of these messages before continuing with step 3.

-NOTE: the UE-to-Network Relay may (re-)use the PDU session that it has established in step 2 of solution#6 for layer-3 UE-to-Network relays, or step 0 of solution#7 for layer-2 UE-to-Network relays to send the Relay Service Code to the UE-to-Network Relay’s serving AMF.
+NOTE: the UE-to-Network Relay may (re-)use the PDU session that it has established in step 2 of solution#6 for layer-3 UE-to-Network relays, or step 0 of solution#7 for layer-2 UE-to-Network relays to send the Discovery Report messages to the UE-to-Network Relay’s serving AMF.

+Editor’s Note: it is FFS whether it would be beneficial and feasible to package the Discovery Reports as RRC messages (possibly combined with measurement reports related to the PC5 communication request) that are first collected by NG-RAN before sending an aggregated discovery report message via NG-AP to the AMF, in order to reduce the number of Discovery Report messages being sent to the AMF.
+Details of aggregating discovery report messages would need to be coordinated with RAN2.

-The UE-to-Network Relay’s serving AMF will verify for each UE-to-Network Relay in the Aggregated Discovery Report, whether or not the UE-to-Network Relay is currently capable to meet the requirement associated with the Relay Service Code’s PDU session parameters, such as PLMN-ID, S-NSSAI, CAG ID/NID, DNN.
-To this end, the AMF may contact some other network functions, e.g. the NSSF (about allowed network slices), the SMF (about other ongoing PDU sessions of the UE-to-Network Relay and their QoS), the UDM (for subscription related information), the PCF (for policy information), etc. In addition, the AMF will select the UE-to-Network Relay that is best suited to serve as relay for the requested PDU session parameters from the Remote UE.
+The UE-to-Network Relay’s serving AMF will verify for each UE-to-Network Relay for which a Discovery Report was received, whether or not the UE-to-Network Relay is currently capable to meet the requirement associated with the Relay Service Code’s PDU session parameters, such as PLMN-ID, S-NSSAI, DNN.
+To this end, the AMF may contact some other network functions to verify if the UE-to-Network can meet those requirements, for example the AMF may contact:

+NSSF, e.g. to verify if the UE-to-Network Relay is allowed access to a requested network slice, and if not whether or not the UE-to-Network relay can be given (temporary) access to the requested network slice for the purpose of relaying.

+SMF, e.g. to check about other ongoing PDU sessions of the UE-to-Network Relay (e.g. to serve itself or other Remote UEs) and their QoS.

+Editor’s note: it is FFS whether other NFs may be used for this, such as PCF (e.g. to fetch the policies, such as the UE Route Selection Policy (URSP), that are currently active for a UE-to-Network relay), UDM (e.g. to verify if the UE-to-Network Relay is allowed to act as relay for a requested NPN), or NWDAF (e.g. for mobility analytics, user data congestion analytics, communication patterns).

-Optionally, the AMF may trigger an update of some of the other network functions to enable the selected UE-to-Network Relay to serve as a relay for the requested PDU session parameters, e.g. it may extend the Allowed NSSAI list for the UE-to-Network Relay or extend the Allowed CAG List for the UE-to-Network Relay with the CAG ID of the NPN that the Remote UE wishes to use.
+After assessing for each UE-to-Network Relay for which a Discovery Report was received, the AMF will select the UE-to-Network Relay that is best suited to serve as relay for the requested PDU session parameters from the Remote UE.

-The AMF may send an RRC Connection Reconfiguration message and/or send a UE Configuration Update message to the selected UE-to-Network Relay, including the requested Relay Service Code.
-Upon receiving the RRC Connection Reconfiguration and/or UE Configuration Update, the UE-to-Network Relay may update or re-establish or start a new PDU session that will be used to relay the traffic from the Remote UE to the core network.
-It may also update the RAN connection, e.g. to connect a particular CAG cell in case of NPN.
+Editor’s Note: it is FFS how to deal with the case that multiple UE-to-Network Relays in vicinity of the Remote UE use different AMFs.

+The AMF sends a Relay Accepted message (i.e. a newly defined message) to the selected UE-to-Network Relay.